187006/187006.github.io/_posts/2023-06-04-lab activity.md

 ---

 ### Identifying Search Options in Metasploit
+first we started with the command line

+    service postgressql start
 ![datacamp certification](/assets/images/banners/labactivity1/1.png)

+ to initialize the database we wrote this command

+      msfdb int
+  then to display the search command option

+      msfconsole search -h
 ![datacamp certification](/assets/images/banners/labactivity1/2.png)
+to search the common vunubitlys we wrote

+   msfconsole search CVE-2013-2465
 ![datacamp certification](/assets/images/banners/labactivity1/3.png)

 ### Analysing the Capture File to Find the Attack(s)
 ![datacamp certification](/assets/images/banners/labactivity1/w4.png)